Power-to-weight ratio: Heat engines and heat pumps

 Thermal energy is made up from molecular kinetic energy and latent phase energy.
-Heat engines are able to convert thermal energy in the form of a temperature gradient between a hot source and a cold sink into other desirable mechanical work.
+Heat engines can convert thermal energy in the form of a temperature gradient between a hot source and a cold sink into other desirable mechanical work.
 Heat pumps take mechanical work to regenerate thermal energy in a temperature gradient.
-Standard definitions should be used when interpreting how the propulsive power of a jet or rocket engine is transferred to its vehicle.
+Standard definitions should be used when interpreting the transfer of a jet or rocket engine's propulsive power to its vehicle.